-Since April 2017, nine qualified and talented scholars have been awarded with the Erin Aaberg Givans Memorial Scholarship.
-The most recent scholarships were given in the Spring of 2021.
+Since April 2017, 14 qualified and talented scholars have been awarded with the Erin Aaberg Givans Memorial Scholarship.
+The most recent scholarships were given in the Spring of 2023.
 CSCC and the Givans Family feel confident that these students will carry on Ms. Aaberg Givans’ legacy as an effective advocate for children’s health care issues.